-Managing the stress high temperatures cause for your plants makes a big improvement in how your landscape looks.
+Managing heat stress for plants makes a big improvement in how your landscape looks.
 With such unusually high heat all across the nation, we need to take a few extra steps to keep our landscapes healthy.
 Below is a quick list of things you can do today to make your landscape thrive in the heat.
-They are water efficient practices that help your landscape stay healthier in the heat:

 1. An extra late afternoon watering helps keep plant roots cool.

 2. Make shade for your plants.
 Think re-purposing here.
-Old window screens, wood lattice, or if your plants are tall just install a sun shade beside them to protect the base from sun.
+Old window screens, wood lattice, or if your plants are tall just install a sunshade beside them to protect the base from the sun.

 3. Remove weeds to reduce competition for moisture.

-4. Water early in the morning right before dawn, it reduces losses to wind and evaporation.
+4. Water early in the morning right before dawn, reduces losses to wind and evaporation.